xlcnd/isbntools/README.md

 For Devs
 --------

-Please read at least [this page of the documentation](http://isbntools.readthedocs.org/en/latest/devs.html).
+If all you want is to add `isbntools` to the requirements of your project, probably you will better served with [isbnlib](http://bit.ly/ISBNlib), it implements the basic functionality of `isbntools` without end user scripts and configuration files!

-You can browse the code, in a very structured way, at [sourcegraph](http://bit.ly/1k14kHi).
+If you thing that that is not enough, please read at least [this page of the documentation](http://isbntools.readthedocs.org/en/latest/devs.html).

-If you would like to contribute to the project, please read the [guidelines](http://bit.ly/1jcxq8W).
+If you would like to contribute to the project please read the [guidelines](http://bit.ly/1jcxq8W).

 Conf File